 Jade uses her key to unlock the panel to put in the code that lets her inside.

 GM: Jade looks as if she has the place to herself.
-Andi, Tyrell, and Nova are still off on their road trip, last she heard, and Roxy and Benji do not currently seem in.
+Andi and Tyrell are still off on their road trip, last she heard, and Roxy and Benji do not currently seem in.

 Jade resets the alarms and security systems and heads out.
 She stops at Flawless long enough to make sure that is securely locked down as well before she swings by the Evergreen.